 A paramedicine program in partnership with Lancaster EMS was solidified and began in 2023, which is able to support Members in Lancaster County.
-This program was modeled after a program that was developed by AmeriHealth Caritas, who assisted us in developing discharge supports for MH IP discharges.
-Referrals and monitoring of this project began in early 2023, and preliminary outcome reports around the impact on follow up treatment and readmissions, show positive results.
-Monitoring of this program will continue in 2024.
+This program was modeled after a program that was developed by AmeriHealth Caritas.
+Referrals and monitoring of this project began in early 2023, with preliminary outcome reports around the impact on follow up treatment and readmissions show positive results.
+Reporting was developed using the HEDIS Follow up after Mental Health Inpatient and the HEDIS Readmission measure, to monitor efficacy of this program.
+Monitoring of the reports and this program will continue in 2025.